Halifax Panthers

-The Halifax Panthers are a professional rugby league club in Halifax, West Yorkshire, England.
+The Halifax Panthers is a professional rugby league club in Halifax, West Yorkshire, England.
 They play home games at The Shay and compete in the Championship, the second tier of British rugby league.

-Halifax Panthers have won the League Championship four times and the Challenge Cup five times.
+Halifax Panthers won the League Championship four times and the Challenge Cup five times.

-They have rivalries with neighbours Bradford of the Championship, Huddersfield of Super League, fellow Championship side Featherstone Rovers, and Pennines rivals Oldham and Rochdale.
+They have rivalries with neighbours Bradford and Huddersfield of Super League, fellow Championship side Featherstone Rovers, and Pennines rivals Oldham and Rochdale.
 The club's traditional home colours are blue and white hoops, white shorts, and blue and white socks.

+The club's parent company, Halifax Rugby League Football Club Limited, was placed into liquidation in February 2026 and the club's membership of the Rugby Football League terminated two days later.
+On 3 March, The RFL granted membership approval for a new Halifax Panthers club.

 History

 1873–1939: early years

 The club was founded as Halifax in 1873 when a group of young men from the Halifax Rifle Volunteers put an advert in the local press to invite anyone interested in "football" to a meeting at the Upper George Hotel.

 A year later, Halifax played their first inter-club rugby football game when they played Leeds Athletic Club in a match held at Woodhouse Moor in Leeds on the 21st of November 1874.
 This first game resulted in a draw.
 The first home game was played a month later against Wakefield Trinity on a cricket field in King Cross Street, which again resulted in a draw.
 In these early years, matches were played at Ovenden, Savile Park and Hanson Lane.

 After winning the first Yorkshire Cup in 1878 beating York in the final at Leeds, they went on to win it on another four occasions.
 Several players were picked for the Yorkshire County side in these years, and five were for the England rugby union team.
 In 1886, the club moved to Thrum Hall, which would be their home ground for the next 112 years.
 The first game there was played on 18 September 1886 against Hull F.C. and drew 8,000 spectators.

 After the 1890-91 season, Halifax along with other Yorkshire Senior clubs Batley, Bradford, Brighouse, Dewsbury, Huddersfield, Hull, Hunslet, Leeds, Liversedge, Manningham and Wakefield decided that they wanted their own county league starting in 1891 along the lines of a similar competition that had been played in Lancashire.
 The clubs wanted full control of the league but the Yorkshire Rugby Football Union would not sanction the competition as it meant giving up control of rugby football to the senior clubs.